Vincent Instruments - Speedo

 if you try assembling it any other way it becomes extremely frustrating

-so first lets go through the Smiths way then I will tell you an alternative
+so first lets go through the Smiths way then I will tell you an

 !